Dashboard Member settings

 Managing menopause-related absences

 Any menopause-related absences should be handled sensitively and fairly.
-Generally, menopause-related absences should be recorded separately from other types of absences.
-Recording menopause-related absences in a staff member’s overall attendance record may, in some cases, be considered unfair or discriminatory.
+To prevent indirect discrimination menopause-related absences should be recorded separately from other types of absences.
+Recording menopause-related absences in a staff member’s overall attendance record could trigger unfair disciplinary procedures if used for attendance-based 'trigger points'.

 While there is no right for staff to have time off to attend menopause-related medical appointments, employers should allow staff to attend such appointments.
 Depending on what is written in their Employment contract or relevant workplace policies, such time off may be paid or unpaid.